-Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) Reef Assessment and Monitoring Program (RAMP) under the Ecosystem Sciences Division (ESD) in the CNMI, the Pacific Remote Island Areas (PRIA), American Samoa, Guam, the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
+Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) Ecosystem Sciences Division (ESD) under the National Coral Reef Monitoring Program (NCRMP) in the Commonwealth of the Northern Mariana Islands (CNMI), the Pacific Remote Island Area (PRIA), American Samoa, Guam, the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
 This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reefs as well as habitat condition using mean coral coverage per island for each of these locations.
-However, there were no new data reported for 2020 or 2021 due to the cancellation of surveys associated with impacts from the COVID-19 pandemic.
+However, there were no new data reported for 2020 through 2022 due to the cancellation of surveys associated with impacts from the COVID-19 pandemic.
+Surveys in 2022 were conducted in the Mariana Archipelago, with surveys in 2023 scheduled for American Samoa and Baker Island.
 Coral coverage at locations in American Samoa ranged from just over 3% (at South Bank) to nearly 30.5% (at Swains Island) averaged from 2010 to 2019, however there were only two surveys done at South Bank in that period.
 Total estimated fish biomass in American Samoa averaged from 2010 to 2019 was lowest at South Bank and highest at Ofu and Olosega, which also had the highest biomass for mid-to-large target surgeonfish, species of the family Scaridae, herbivores, and mobile invertebrate feeders.
 Biomass of non-planktivorous butterflyfish was highest at Tau, while Tutuila had the highest biomass for corallivores.
 Swains Island had the highest observed biomass for planktivores, and Rose Atoll had the highest biomass for species of the families Serranidae and Lutjanidae.

 For American Samoa, life history parameters including maximum age, asymptotic length, growth coefficient, hypothetical age at length zero, natural mortality, age at 50% maturity, age at sex switching, length at which 50% of a fish species are capable of spawning, and length of sex switching are provided for several species of both coral reef fish and bottomfish.
 Several length-derived parameters for coral reef fish and bottomfish were also summarized and included: maximum fish length, mean length, sample size, sample size for length-weight regression, and length-weight coefficients.
 Values for six reef-associated species and 11 species of bottomfish are presented for American Samoa where available.
-No new life history research on American Samoa fishery species was completed in 2021.
+No new life history research on American Samoa fishery species was completed in 2022.

 The socioeconomics section outlines the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP for the American Samoan Archipelago.
 It meets the objective "Support Fishing Communities" adopted at the 165th Council meeting; specifically, it identifies the various social and economic groups within the region's fishing communities and their interconnections.
 The section begins with an overview of the socioeconomic context for the region, provides a summary of relevant studies and data for American Samoa, gives summaries of relevant data and studies for American Samoan fisheries, presents available socioeconomic data (including annual data for revenue, fish price, and cost of fishing), and lists relevant studies for American Samoa.
-Data on pounds sold, estimated revenue, and average price per pound for catches in the American Samoan bottomfish fishery in 2021 were non-disclosed due to data confidentiality rules, as there were less than three vendors and/or dealers reporting.
-The top ten harvested ECS in American Samoa had 12,229 pounds sold in 2021, but revenue data were also non-disclosed due to confidentiality rules.
-The only priority ECS in 2021 with commercial data was the green spiny lobster, but similarly, the data were confidential and not able to be reported.
+Data on pounds sold, estimated revenue, and average price per pound for catches in the

+American Samoan bottomfish fishery in 2022 were non-disclosed due to data confidentiality rules, as there were less than three vendors and/or dealers reporting.